InteractiveCharacter-level

 Different RNN architectures have provably different computational powers.
 Weiss, Goldberg, and Yahav (2018) showed a strict containment hierarchy: Elman ⊊ GRU ⊊ LSTM in terms of the formal languages each can recognize.

 Elman networks can learn regular languages, patterns recognizable by finite automata.
 Our parity checker is an example.
 GRU can recognize some counter languages, including bounded counting tasks.
-LSTM can learn context-free languages including the classic
+LSTM can learn context-free languages including the classic pattern: n copies of “a” followed by exactly n copies of “b.”

 This hierarchy has practical consequences.
 If your task requires keeping exact counts or deeply nested structure, a vanilla RNN is architecturally insufficient, not just harder to train, but provably incapable.